Changissnz/selfinterest/README.md

 through the implementations out of their attained knowledge.
 Likewise, the unskilled could know the fundamentals for why the skilled are such, and only because of the division of labor are the skilled designated roles typically more prestigious than the unskilled.
-Distinguishers are for the cause of recognizing any noun by one or more adjectives, out of the probable labels.
+Distinguishers are for the cause to recognize instances of a noun by one or more adjectives, out of the probable labels.
 Consider the probability that a distinguisher fails to maintain relevance; the distinguisher, serving an artificial axiom agreed upon by the powers governing society, ceases to produce arrangements comparable to those of the past, encouraging self-interest to decide on bases heavily leaned towards the passions of motivation with regard to the logic of the artificial axiom that is not of the present, a historical relic, even a universal vice by